Skip to Content

 Summary

 I have published internationally on arts, architecture, culture, emergency and resilience planning, performance, and place.
 Publications comprise books and academic articles, professional reporting and blog posts.
-Currently, I am working with Dr Patrick Duggan on two new monographs: Performing New Orleans: Rethinking Resilience in Art and Everyday Life (Louisiana State University Press, forthcoming fall 2025) and work on Performance, Place and Crisis for Palgrave.
-At Brunel University of London, I am engaged in interdisciplinary research and teaching on place, performance, and resilience which includes teaching on the BA Theatre and MA in Wargaming and Resilience Planning programmes.
+In August 2025, Patrick Duggan, my research collaborator on Performing City Resilience, and I published Performing New Orleans: Rethinking Resilience in Art and Everyday Life (Louisiana State University Press) and we are currently developing a new book for Palgrave.

-Within academic institutions, I have held leadership roles in research, learning and teaching, and associated areas at subject, department and/or school level.
-These have focused particularly on facilitating research and research impact development, designing and managing degree programmes, and growing international partnerships.
-In this work, I am particularly concerned to facilitate engaging, energising, and generative environments that support creative thinking and collaboration.
+Within academic institutions, I have held leadership roles in research, international partnership development and learning and teaching at subject/department/school level.
+I focus particularly on facilitating research and research impact development, designing and managing degree programmes, and brokering partnerships.
+In my current work at Brunel University of London, I support Arts and Humanities colleagues enhance the impact of their research, lead the Brunel BA Theatre degree programme, and teach modules on performance, place, and resilience on programmes including the MA in Wargaming and Resilience Planning.
+Throughout my leadership and teaching, I am concerned to facilitate engaging, energising, and generative environments that support creative thinking and collaboration.

-Attending to creative practice is critical to my work: in researching the significance of arts practice in given contexts and internationally, in facilitating generative arts-led projects, and in supervising and examining doctoral projects.
+Attending to creative practice is critical to my work.
+This is important when researching the significance of arts practice in given contexts, in supporting arts and resilience organisations in the development of innovative practices, and in valuing artistic appraoches to research, teaching, and management.
 I supervise and have examined 'practice research' and conventional written doctoral projects - and examined both individual and collaborative submissions.

 Qualifications